 With bottles continuously filling up at the twin copper tap on the cask, Marcel Lapierre skillfuly juggled with the empty bottles, the new cork to insert on the machine and the lever.
 He looked as if he had done that all his life.
 Meanwhile , his wife packed the bottles in boxes.

 Marcel Lapierre's wine has nothing added in it , 100%-pure grape juice.
 No external yeasts of course.
 Asked if every year he can work with indigenous yeasts, he answers yes.
-It is made possible by preventing the natural yeast to die in the first place : That is, no treatment in the vineyard that could harm them, and he also stresses the importance of the manual work on the vineyard's ground, tilling, plowing, like it was done in the past.
-He says that the indigenous yeasts are part of the terroir and that without external chemical interference, they adapt and interact with the soil and the grape variety, becoming an essential part of that terroir.
+It is made possible, he says, by preventing the natural yeast to die in the first place : That is, there is no chemical spraying in the vineyard that could harm them, and he also stresses the importance of the manual work on the vineyard's soil, tilling, plowing, just like it was done in the past.
+Marcel Lapierre says that the indigenous yeasts are part of the terroir and that without external chemical interference, they adapt and interact with the soil and the grape variety, becoming an essential part of that terroir.

 I look closer at the old-but-in-perfect-condition corker, I can read on its side "La Mondiale Bte SGDG", the name of the make I guess.
 He says that it dates from the 1950's.
 Thinking about it, I'm sure that the (now defunct) mail order company Manufrance sold a very similar-looking corker well into the 70's.
 This one is virtually immune to breakup.
 Easy to use.
 As he offered me and other people a try, I sat at the command and worked quite a few bottles.
 You may have been drinking one of the bottles that I corked myself....